-- Get plenty of rest: Aim for 7 to 8 hours of sleep every night.
-Sleeping less than this is linked with fat gain, especially around the belly area (
+- Get plenty of rest.
+Aim to get 7–8 hours of sleep every night.
+Sleeping less than this is linked to fat gain, especially around the belly area (

-- Practice mindful eating: Paying attention to what you're eating, why you’re eating and how fast you’re eating can help you develop a better relationship with food.
+- Practice mindful eating.
+Mindful eating, which involves paying attention to what you're eating, why you’re eating, and how fast you’re eating can help you develop a better relationship with food.
 Studies also show that it can help you lose weight (

-- Try yoga or meditation: Yoga and meditation can help you de-stress and improve your overall health.
-Research also shows that they are effective at helping you maintain a healthy weight (
+- Try yoga or meditation.
+Yoga and meditation can help you de-stress and improve your overall health.
+Research also shows that they help you maintain a healthy weight (

-Summary: While it’s easy to gain weight with hypothyroidism, there are plenty of things you can do to help maintain a healthy weight.
-For example, you can try to get plenty of rest, eat a good amount of protein and practice mindful eating.
+Summary While it’s easy to gain weight when you have hypothyroidism, plenty of strategies can help you maintain a healthy weight.
+For example, you can try getting plenty of rest, eating a good amount of protein, and practicing mindful eating.

 Hypothyroidism, or an underactive thyroid, is a health problem that affects 1–2% of people worldwide.

-It can cause symptoms such as tiredness, weight gain, feeling cold and many others.
+It can cause symptoms like tiredness, weight gain, and feeling cold, among many others.

-Fortunately, eating the right nutrients and taking medications may help reduce your symptoms and improve thyroid functions.
+Fortunately, eating the right nutrients and taking medications may help reduce your symptoms and improve your thyroid function.

 Nutrients that are great for your thyroid are iodine, selenium, and zinc.